Michael A. Taylor Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender the second-most home runs in baseball (227 total, 1.4 per game).
+- The Rockies surrender the second-most home runs in baseball (230 total, 1.4 per game).

+- Koch will make his first start of the season for the Rockies.

+- The 32-year-old righty has pitched in relief 37 times this season.

 © 2023 Data Skrive.
 All rights reserved.